yehudacohen/alchemy/alchemy-web/docs/providers/cloudflare/website.md

 # Website

-The Website resource lets you deploy a static website to [Cloudflare Pages](https://developers.cloudflare.com/pages/).
+The Website resource deploys a static website to Cloudflare Pages with an optional Worker for server-side functionality.

 # Minimal Example

-Deploy a basic static website to Cloudflare Pages.
+Deploy a static site from a local directory:

 ```ts
 import { Website } from "alchemy/cloudflare";